Herbal medicine for a restful sleep

 The half-life of caffeine in the body is just under 6 hours in healthy adults, and decaf coffee is actually not 100% caffeine-free.
 In other words, avoid any stimulants after lunch if you can help it.

-Alcohol in excess also makes the liver work harder overnight, which releases stress hormones and wakes you up with a jolt in the early hours, making it very difficult to drift back off.
+Alcohol in excess also makes the liver work harder overnight, which releases stress hormones and wakes you up with a jolt in the early hours, making it very difficult to drift back to sleep.

 Increase melatonin, naturally